Russian Federation

 Scientific research related to the development of organic production is becoming increasingly relevant for the agricultural sector in general and for the fishing industry in particular [1].
 The range of practice-oriented areas of organic aquaculture may include the elaboration of technological regulations that ensure the transition to aquaculture production based on organic principles

 (i. e. corresponding to the general parameters of standards of organic products and environmental safety) and industry (aquaculture) additions to existing standards, as well as for developing, piloting and scaling more effective methods, techniques, biotechnologies for the organic aquaculture production, taking into account the specifics of the climatic and environmental conditions of the regions for economic activities.
-Scientifically based use of the advantages of natural and climatic conditions, increasing the level of environmental friendliness of production and resource conservation are a reserve for increasing the aquaculture potential of the territories and increasing the level of regional food sec
+Scientifically based use of the advantages of natural and climatic conditions, increasing the level of environmental friendliness of production and resource conservation are a reserve for increasing the aquaculture potential of the territories and increasing the level of regional food security.

 Current state of aquaculture